zzhangjii/learning-library/workshops/goldengate/LabGuide200.md

 	![](images/200/i19.png)

-- Execute commands to add a datastore and add the EURO extract:
+- Execute commands to create a datastore and add the EURO extract:
-	- **Enter the following:** `add datastore` (not included in the screenshot below)
+	- **Enter the following:** `create datastore` (not included in the screenshot below)
 	- **Enter the following:** `obey dirprm/ADD_EURO_EXTRACT.oby`

 	![](images/200/i20.png)